Difference Between Theme and Topic

 What is Topic?

-The context does not revolve around the topic; the topic instead gives us a look into what the subject matter is about.
+The context does not revolve around the topic; the topic instead gives us a look into the subject matter.

-Topics allow the person to grasp a small idea of the context, and authors use it to entrap the reader and to get them interested in the stories being conveyed.
+Topics allow the person to grasp a small idea of the context, and authors use it to entrap the reader and interest them in the stories being conveyed.

-One can also see topics in places like debates, casual discussions as well as professional ones, and also in many educational books.
-And topics can range from many things such as “Human psychology” to “The various fruits and vegetables.”
+One can also see topics in places like debates, casual discussions, professional ones, and many educational books.
+And issues can range from many things, such as “Human psychology” to “The various fruits and vegetables.”

 topic